DeeptiSingh18/Digital-Literacy-/README.md

 In this task, I studied cybercrime through a case study.
 I learned about different types of online threats such as phishing, hacking, and identity theft.
 I also created a checklist of safety measures to protect against cyber risks.
 This task increased my awareness and taught me how to stay safe while using the internet.

+# Tools & Platforms Used:
+Design tools (for infographic creation)
+HackerRank (for coding practice)
+Google Forms (for surveys and data collection)
+GitHub (for repository management and documentation)

+# Learning Outcomes
+Through this project, I have:
+Improved my understanding of digital tools and platforms Developed problem-solving and logical thinking skills Learned how to present information effectively
+Gained confidence in professional communication Increased awareness about cyber safety and responsibility.

+# Conclusion:
+In conclusion, this Digital Literacy Project has helped me develop essential skills required in today’s digital age.
+It combined creativity, technical knowledge, and practical application, making the learning process engaging and meaningful.
+The knowledge and experience gained from this project will continue to support my academic and professional growth.